jndeng/SAF3R/README.md

 ## Analysis Tools

 We provide visualization and analysis tools for frame/global attention patterns for each supported model under `tools/`.
-Each tool is implemented as a standalone Jupyter notebook and can be run independently.
+For each model, the corresponding tool is implemented as a standalone Jupyter notebook and can be run independently.
 The two main use cases are shown below.

 <p align="center">
   <img src="assets/vggt_attn_img_overlay.png" height="400" alt="Attention Distribution Overlay" style="margin: 0 15px;" />